Skip to main content

 "Upload" lets you import an image from your computer or other device.

-"Upload" is one of six image-inserting options available from "add images."
-That's the window you get (shown, in part) when you click the Insert Image tool in Blogger's editing window.
+"Upload" is one of four image-inserting options available when you click the Insert Image tool in Blogger's editing window.